1995parham-learning/1995parham-learning.github.io/content/Finance/Stablecoins.md

 ## Fiat-Collateralized Stablecoins

 Fiat-collateralized stablecoins maintain a reserve of a fiat currency (or currencies), such as the U.S. dollar, as collateral, assuring the stablecoin's value.

+Such reserves are maintained by independent custodians and are regularly audited, something that should be considered cautiously. **Tether (USDT) and TrueUSD (TUSD) are popular stablecoins backed by U.S. dollar reserves and denominated at parity to the dollar.
+As of late June 2024, Tether (USDT) was the third-largest cryptocurrency by market capitalization, worth more than $112 billion.